 - How do you intend to build my capacity to coordinate my own supports?

 Start as you mean (and will need) to finish.
-Set up Support Coordination now with a capacity building, conflict of interest free, independent focus.
+Set up Support Coordination now with a capacity building focus.
 In the short term it may serve you to use Support Coordination to stream clients to your own services.
 In the longer term this approach is a recipe for disaster as participants will find providers who are genuinely interested in supporting them to pursue their best possible outcomes.

 Support Coordination is too important (and too expensive) to be done poorly.
 We reckon it is one of the most important levers for facilitating the NDIS’ promises of choice and control and are running workshops next month in Melbourne, Sydney, Brisbane & Adelaide collaboratively build and promote best practice within sector.